 Should you happen to be someone eager to dive in to Youfu Makai‘s card battling action, leaving the manual and the rest of the box’s content aside for later, you’ll definitely come away from your brief time with the game confused and disappointed.
 The game will crash – garbled screen, BEEEEEEEEEEEEEEEP music, and all – at the slightest provocation, your thirty-card deck will impossibly consist of just two different types of card (normally only three of each are allowed), and if you do carefully tap your way past this bizarre and unstable point you’ll be in for nothing more than another round of WonderSwan resetting action.
 Just a cranky Kimimi complaining about a dodgy old cart in need of a good clean?
 Not when an emulated ROM behaves in exactly the same way.
 Just one of those games that doesn’t emulate well?
 Not when an original cart on official hardware, etc. etc. Thankfully there’s an easy fix for this: You need to initialise the save data (the bottom option on the main menu) before playing, and once that’s done the game’s as stable and reliable as any other.
 Assuming your copy is complete – and twenty two years on there’s a real chance it won’t be – you’ll find this vital piece of information written on a plain slip of paper included in the box but entirely separate from the manual and absolutely nowhere else at all (the manual tells you how to format data, but not that you need to).
-It’s just about the worst first impression any game could give, and one of the worst I’ve experienced in a very long time.
+It’s just about the worst first impression any game could give, and definitely one of the most disastrous I’ve personally experienced in a very long time.
 I’ve had old cart-based titles ask me to create and organise entire parties of adventurers before setting off, give my name, or clear out an old save to make room for a fresh one, but I’ve never had one fail to function correctly unless I perform the One Weird Trick it doesn’t actually prompt you to do.

 Once you’re past that avoidable unpleasantness you can finally concentrate on the game’s alluring combination of Ayami Kojima’s (Castlevania: Symphony of the Night) unmistakeable artwork with a setting loosely based on Hideyuki Kikuchi’s (Vampire Hunter D, Wicked City) “Demon City” series (Kikuchi is credited as the script supervisor here), all wrapped up in a demonically-inclined monochrome WonderSwan card game.